JawadurRahman/demo-repo/README.md

 ## local Dev

-1. Open index.html in your
+1. Open index.html in your browser